Better together: How finance partnerships improve cash flow

 The finance function is often viewed as being tucked away, keeping themselves to themselves and tapping away on archaic spreadsheets, which makes it hard for people to understand what they’re actually doing day to day.

-Finance members could start by making a commitment to share important information and updates in company meetings.
-Maybe you have a weekly or monthly ‘town hall’ which brings everyone together to learn how the business is performing.
-Why not ask for a 10 minute slot here?
-Make sure that presentations are recorded and available online in case anyone’s on holiday or is unable to attend, so there’s no excuse not to be up to date with the numbers.
+Why not have a weekly or monthly ‘town hall’ which brings everyone together to learn how the business is performing, with a 10-minute slot for finance updates?
+Make sure that presentations are recorded and available online in case anyone is unable to attend.

 It’s crucial that any info you share is easy to understand, and not just from the perspective of a finance team member.
-Try to avoid using complicated phrases and acronyms – not everyone is going to know the difference between ARR and EBITDA, remember.
+Try to avoid using complicated phrases and acronyms – not everyone is going to know the difference between ARR and EBITDA.
 If you need to use acronyms, make sure you add a glossary containing all the definitions and explanations.

 Be an active listener